6 foods to avoid adding to your smoothies

 So here are the 6 foods to avoid adding to your smoothies regularly:

 - Protein powders.
 I actually think it’s harmful to consume too much protein.
 We are obsessed about getting more and more and protein powders are processed and I don’t believe they are very good for us.
 If you want to know why, read this article I wrote on the subject.
+Also protein powders are notoriously bad for your health because they have been stripped of their nutrients and the body doesn’t recognise most of them as a food source anymore which puts a lot of stress on the body.
+Why not just add whole foods such as nuts, seeds, eggs or raw dairy to your smoothies and get your protein that way?

 - Extra Oils: It’s not good for you to consume excess fat in your diet especially when you won’t even notice it.
 It would be better to save your good fats for meals where you’ll appreciate them more.
 If you want to know why we should be keeping our fats (even good ones) in check, you’ll understand after reading this book.
 If you are going to consume fats it’s better to eat them in whole foods such as whole coconut, avocado, olives, seeds and nuts.
 A bit of oil on a salad dressing is fine but there’s no need to add them to your smoothies.